xDaevax/isolation-testing-refactor-example/README.md

 The following interfaces are created:

-- IConfigurationProvider <-- Because configuration could come from an app.config, web.config, or even SQL.
+- [`IConfigurationProvider`][1] <-- Because configuration could come from an app.config, web.config, or even SQL.
   - Our library will not define a concrete implementation for this interface because we're in context of a class library and we don't know where this class library will be used.
-- IDataProcessor <-- Because for now we are processing data from a flat file with a known structure, but unsure how this will happen moving forward
+- `IDataProcessor` <-- Because for now we are processing data from a flat file with a known structure, but unsure how this will happen moving forward
-- IFileSystemProvider <-- Because we want to abstract away file-system calls to improve testability
+- `IFileSystemProvider` <-- Because we want to abstract away file-system calls to improve testability
-- IReportViewer <-- Because we may have different outputs in the future (HTML, PDF, etc.) but for now we want Console.
+- `IReportViewer` <-- Because we may have different outputs in the future (HTML, PDF, etc.) but for now we want Console.

 The foundation of our application is based on these interfaces.
 Have a look at these interfaces now.

 Also note how the `DataItem` and `ItemSeverity` types were moved over without modification.
 These don't need to be refactored.

 Let's look more specifically at the implementation for the `IFileSystemProvider` interface first, the `SimpleFileSystemProvider` type.
 Because this type "crosses the boundary" between our code and an external dependency, we know that we will not *really* be able to write unit-tests for it.
 The goal is to move this "boundary-crossing" code or "external dependency" to a single place within our code-base, which should enable any code the needs to cross this boundary to be more easily unit-tested.
-This promotes loose-coupling and can help to minimize bugs as the file-system is always accessed consistently, with non-business related concerns addressed, such as is the file there, do we have permission to read the file, how do we read the contents of the file, etc.)
+This promotes loose-coupling and can help to minimize bugs as the file-system is always accessed consistently, with non-business related concerns addressed, such as is the file there, do we have permission to read the file, how do we read the contents of the file, etc.).
+This has the added benefit of making the portion of the code we are most interested in testing, the business logic, is free from the "problematic" code that has been isolated so more of the important behaviors can be verified.

 Note that the XML comments for this type and its methods provide insight into HOW it was intended to be used, not as much WHAT the methods do.
 The names of the methods should be enough to figure out what they do in *MOST* cases.
 This type of documentation is critical when breaking out application components into more abstract layers that may not initially be seen.

 By nature, loosely coupled code can be more difficult to read.
 The solution is not to put it all in one file or reduce the overall number of files.
 In the past, programs were written in files that could and often did exceed 10s of thousands of lines.
 There is a balance to be struck for readability between single-file and 1 file per method.
 Providing adequate documentation, consistent naming conventions, and intuitive type / method names means that the code will be more well understood and used more effectively by those other than the author.

+The `SimpleFileSystemProvider` type is named aptly because it isn't designed for complex file-system interactions such as thread synchronization with multiple threads accessing a single file system resource, or buffering large contents.
+For those behaviors a more advanced provider could be implemented and provided when necessary.

+Firstly, we'll look at the constructor.
+Because this constructor has no dependencies, it can be deduced that creating tests for methods should require less up-front setup because there are no code dependencies.
+There is however a single data dependency (on the file-system) so most of our testing will be integration testing and most of that will require some setup that deals with the file-system.

+Now looking at the `BuildPath` method, we see that this implementation is little more than a thin wrapper that simply calls the system method: `Path.Combine(params string)`.
+In many cases, this might be considered a "waste" or at the very least, overkill.
+Even something this small can dramatically improve the testability of the code that uses this provider.
+Alternatively, calling code would need to provide a method for easily creating correct file-system paths.
+Use of the `Path.Combine` method elsewhere has several implications:

+ - `Path.Combine` is a static method.
+While this isn't a *bad* thing, it means that we have **NO** way to alter the behavior, which is problematic when writing unit tests for types that deal with the file-system.
+ - `Path.Combine` *should* be isolated away from our business logic because it solves a programming problem, not a business problem.
+ - Most of the times where `Path.Combine` would be needed would be in building file-system paths for reading, verification, or writing, all of which happen in this provider so its inclusion is logical.

+Next we'll consider the `Exists(FileSystemType, string)` method.
+This function has more logic in it than the `BuildPath` method but it's ultimate goal is to wrap either the `Directory.Exists` method, or the `File.Exists` method.
+These methods are again isolated and put in this provider so that code that needs to verif whether a file exists or not before performing an operation can be tested independent of whether the file-system exists.
+When testing the `ReportingEngine` type, the `IFileSystemProvider` injected into the constructor can be mocked or stubbed to provide a specific value for the purposes of exercising a code-path on the `ReportingEngine` class.
+Without the `IFileSystemProvider` interface wrapping the `Exists` method, the `ReportingEngine` couldn't be unit tested as the file would have to ACTUALLY exist.
+Depdency on the interface means that we don't actually have to have the file and can "pretend" that the `IFileSystemProvider.Exists(FileSystemType, string)` method just returns `true` or just returns `false`.

+[source_1]: Source/Examples/Original/ExternalDependencies/Core/ReportViewer.cs
+[source_2]: Inputs/ReportFile.txt
+[source_3]: Source/Tests/Original/Unit/Core/DataItemFixture.cs
+[source_4]: Source/Tests/Original/Unit/Core/ReportViewerFixture.cs
+[source_9]: Source/Examples/Modified/Configuration/IConfigurationProvider.cs

+[original_output]: images/original_output_descending.jpg